How the Tabs <> NetSuite Integration Works

 Customers

-Tabs → NetSuite: You can create new customers in Tabs and push them to NetSuite.
-If a customer exists in Tabs (e.g. from CRM) but not NetSuite, you can manually push them from the dashboard.
+New customers and customer updates created in Tabs sync to NetSuite automatically.
+If a customer exists in Tabs (e.g. from CRM) but not NetSuite, you can manually push them from the app.

 • Customer name is required for import from external systems.